-The amount represents trade receivables due to tariff shortfall recognition from 2015 to 2021 in line with relevant NERC Orders, the latest being NERC Order Number NERC/299/2021.
+\The amount represents trade receivables due to tariff shortfall recognition from 2015 to 2023 in line with relevant NERC Orders, the latest being NERC Order Number NERC/2023/027.
 The tariff shortfall is expected to be fully settled under the financing plan of the Power Sector Recovery Plan (PSRP) initiative approved by the Federal Government of Nigeria.
+This has not been considered for impairment.